GauravSimkar/AI-Powered-Amount-Detection-in-Medical-Documents/README.md

 ## Live Demo: https://ai-powered-amount-detection-in-medical-zj7o.onrender.com/

+## Problem Statement:

+Design a service that extracts financial amounts from medical bills or receipts (typed or scanned, possibly crumpled or partially visible).
+Interns must handle OCR errors, digit corrections, classification by context, and produce final structured JSON with provenance.

 ## 🚀 Overview

 This project provides a sophisticated pipeline for detecting and categorizing financial amounts in medical documents.
 It combines traditional OCR with AI-powered classification to accurately identify different types of medical expenses like consultation fees, medicine costs, lab tests, and procedure charges.